wrzlbrmft/domains/README.md

                                  is unused and removed) -v,--verbose                    be more verbose
-    --version                    print version info and exit -x,--save-exceptions <file>     save optimized exception list to new text file
+    --version                    print version info and exit -x,--save-exceptions <file>     save optimized exception list as new text file
 ```